CatharinaP/MiniProjectPCSS/README.md

 The mini project's puzzle is just one out of the actual game "Codename: ULTRA" which consists of many more puzzles.
 For the mini project this puzzle was only presented as a teaser for the full game.

-A server is made in IntelliJ IDEA but the Client part in Android Studio.
+The server is made in IntelliJ IDEA and the Client in Android Studio.
 The game can run on an Android phone or an emulator within Android Studio.

-# Step by step guide on how to set up the Server part
+# Step by step guide on how to set up the Server

 1. Download the repository to your computer as a zip file and unzip it.